 - Tracy Love, Director

-- Cognitive Neuroscience Lab site
+- Language and Neuroscience Group (LANG) site

 Language Acquisition, Poverty, and Culture Lab

-- Sonja L. Pruitt, Director
+- Sonja L. Pruitt-Lord, Director

-The Language Acquisition, Poverty, and Culture Laboratory is located in the Speech, Language, and Hearing Sciences Building on the main campus (SLHS 101).
+The Language Acquisition, Poverty, and Culture Laboratory is located in the Speech, Language, and Hearing Sciences Building on the main campus (SLHS 219).
 The mission of the lab is to foster research in child language development and disorders.
 The disorder that is primarily studied is Specific Language Impairment (SLI).
-The primary research focus of the lab is to detail the vocabulary and grammar of preschool children and children diagnosed with to improve the assessment and intervention practices of Speech Language Pathologists.
+The primary research focus of the lab is to detail the vocabulary and grammar of preschool children and children diagnosed with SLI to improve the assessment and intervention practices of Speech Language Pathologists.
 Child language development in the context of linguistic diversity and poverty, efficacy of prevention models for “at-risk” populations, and the role of child language research in shaping public policy are other areas of research that we actively pursue.

-Language Processes Lab
+Language Learning Lab

-- Lew Shapiro, Director
+- Alyson Abel-Mills, Director

 Phonological Typologies Lab